poojaayadav/NN-on-Binary_classification-on-telecom_churn/README.md

-* Multi neuran classification ie binary classification
+* it is Multi neuran classification ie Binary classification problem so,
-* here we are using sigmoid activation fuction as it is as classification problem
+* Here we are using Sigmoid activation fuction as it is as classification problem
-* model is using a sgd ie Stochastic gradient Desecnt
+* In this model is using a sgd i.e. Stochastic gradient Desecnt